-You heard the experts tell you that buyers don’t care about features.
+Marketing experts often say that buyers don’t care about features alone.
 ‘Buyers care about how your product will benefit them.’
 But benefits alone can often fall short.
-Benefits alone can’t carry a buyer from where they are today–-risk-averse and standing still–-to taking a chance on an unfamiliar solution which will cost them time, money, and/or effort.
+Benefits alone can’t carry a buyer from where they are today, risk-averse and standing still, to taking a chance on an unfamiliar solution that will cost them time, money, and/or effort.

 Advanced marketers have learned that buyers want comfort in knowing you’ve taken time to understand their problems before they’ll hear the benefits you think are relevant .